tmbothe/AirBnB_Analysis/README.md

 In this project , I am interested in learning more about the evolution of the AirBnB business in Boston and using the current data to predict the price of a listing.

-1- How has the AirbnB business growth or evolution in Boston ?
+1- How has the AirbnB business growth or evolution in Boston?
-2- what are the most popular neigbourhoud ? and what make them popular ?
+2- what are the most popular neigbourhoud ? and what make them popular?
-3- When is the busiest time for the business ?
+3- When is the busiest time for the business?
-4- What features are most related to the price ?
+4- What features are most related to the price?
-5- Booking price prediction
+5- Can we predict the Booking price?

+### File Description <a name-"files"></a>